In December, NY KDWT youth volunteers organized a Holiday Special at Canterbury Woods Assisted Living Center. Great Performance Everyone!I

-Thank you to Pa Akaka, Ms. Karen, Ms. Lacy, Pop Mattson and Ms. Lorraine for support and helping out with our week long program.
+Thank you to Pa Akaka, Ms. Karen, Ms. Lacy, Pop Mattson and Ms. Frenchie for support and helping out with our week long program.
 Thank you to Watanabe Florist and Akaka/Mattson Family for donating flowers.

 Congratulations to all KDWT Ambassadors for doing an Outstanding job in serving our community!!!!!!!!

 Ohana100 values the service of our dedicated volunteers!!!
 THANK YOU!
 THANK YOU for believing in our mission!!!

 On Sunday, Feb.
 26th KDWT Ambassador Catherine visited Tripler Center for Aging.
 There she met with several veterans.
 She engaged in conversation, read a book and played a few cool tunes on her guitar for the veterans to enjoy!
 Great job Catherine!

 In support for Human Rights, on Saturday Feb 25th KDWT volunteers sewed "Peace Pillows" that will be gifts for refugee children.
 As you can see the kids really got into a rhythm in sewing, especially Michael and Cody.
 Thank you to all the Aunties, especially Aunty Janice, Aunty Jocelyn for bringing their sewing machines.
 They were big help in getting the kids to participate and make these special pillow cases.
 It was also a great time for our Ohana to bond.
 Great job everyone.
 See you all in our next sewing activity.

 KWDT Ambassadors read to keiki's in Kahuku, Pearl City and Kailua.